 Here are a few companies and institutions that, between them, offer thousands of different courses to expand our world.
-With some completely free, and others starting from 13.99 per month up to £49.99 per month.
+With some offering free trials, and others starting from £9.99 per month up to £49.99 per month.
 Why not pop the kettle on, have a browse and be inspired.
 What will you learn?

 Udemy is a great way for us to learn things we never thought we could get to - either because of time constraints, or because we’ve never come across somewhere that offers exactly what we are looking for.

 Jointly owned by Open University, they offer online courses and degrees from top universities across the globe.
 Including King's College in the UK as well as John Hopkins University in America.